-Thanks to Trump’s Family Separations, Democrats Are in the Hot Seat for Taking Private Prison Cash
+Thanks to Trump's family separations, Democrats are in the hot seat for taking private prison cash

 Asked about the controversy over its campaign cash, CoreCivic spokesperson Amanda Gilchrist said in a statement, “We’ve partnered with the federal government under every administration—Democrat and Republican—for more than 30 years.
 These decisions appear to be rooted in politics.”
 GEO did not respond to a request for comment.

 As the controversy over family separation fades from the headlines, it’s unclear if the lesson for Democrats will stick.
 Back in 2015, following revelations that Hillary Clinton’s presidential campaign had accepted thousands in contributions from private prison lobbyists, her campaign promised to donate direct contributions from the industry to charity.
 “We should not contract out this core responsibility of the federal government,” a Clinton spokesperson told Vice News at the time.
 “When we’re dealing with a mass incarceration crisis, we don’t need private industry incentives that may contribute—or have the appearance of contributing—to over-incarceration.”
-Then, in 2016, the Democratic party platform declared the intention to “close private prisons and detention centers.”
+Then, in 2016, the Democratic Party platform declared the intention to “close private prisons and detention centers.”
 But the national party’s policies on accepting prison industry money still remain unchanged.